Farid Esack: Early life

-Middle years
+Later life

 Returning to South Africa in 1982, Esack became involved with activities of the Muslim Youth Movement of South Africa.
-He, along with three other members, left the organization in 1984 and helped form the Muslim anti-apartheid group Muslims Against Oppression, which later changed its name to Call of Islam, which became an important affiliate of the United Democratic Front.
+He, along with three other members, left the organization in 1984, and helped form the Muslim anti-apartheid group Muslims Against Oppression, which later changed its name to Call of Islam, which became an important affiliate of the United Democratic Front.
 Esack addressed hundreds of protest meetings, formed ties with inter-faith opponents of apartheid, and became a leading figure within the World Conference of Religions for Peace.
 Esack founded Call of Islam with Adli Jacobs and his cousin, Ebrahim Rasool, who later became the Premier of the Western Cape and the South African ambassador to the United States.
 From 1984 to 1989, Esack was the National Coordinator of Call of Islam.
 This fulfilled his ambition of uniting the two halves of his personality – the religious with secular activism.
 He addressed rallies, conducted political funerals, and participated in inter-faith organisations opposed to apartheid.
 He became an important leader in the World Conference on Religion and Peace.
 An interesting image is of him marching, Qur’an in hand, under the banner of the CPSA flag.

 In 1990 Esack left South Africa to continue his theological studies.
 He holds a PhD from the University of Birmingham, England, and pursued postdoctoral studies in Biblical hermeneutics at the Sankt Georgen Graduate School of Philosophy and Theology, Frankfurt, Germany.

 Esack has also been involved with the organisation Positive Muslims, which is dedicated to helping HIV-positive Muslims in Africa.
 Positive Muslims programs include prevention, lobbying, and research activities, but the main focus of the organisation's work is counseling and support for people living with HIV/AIDS.

 In May 2005 Farid Esack delivered the second Mandela Lecture sponsored by the Netherlands Institute for Southern Africa, Amsterdam.

 In 2007-2008 Esack was the Prince Al-Waleed bin Talal Visiting Professor of Islamic Studies at Harvard Divinity School in Cambridge, Massachusetts.

 Esack served as a Commissioner for Gender Equality in South African and has taught at the Universities of Western Cape, and Hamburg, the College of William & Mary and Union Theological Seminary (NY) and at Xavier University in Cincinnati.
 He is currently a professor of Islamic Studies at the University of Johannesburg, South Africa.